 Blvd (maybe even walking into the south side of campus) before the game to see if anyone’s selling, but it’s probably worth securing the tickets earlier if you’re traveling all that way.

 Getting to Austin is very easy as it has an airport with numerous flights coming and going every day.
 Flights to Austin are offered from most major cities including Atlanta, Chicago, Los Angeles, and New York.
 Flights will be on the airlines that service those departing airports specifically, like Delta with Atlanta and American Airlines with Chicago.
-Austin is also drivable from the other major cities in Texas.
-It’s a little over an hour from San Antonio, two and half hours from Houston, and three hours from Dallas.
+Austin is also driveable from the other major cities in Texas.
+It’s a little over an hour from San Antonio, two and a half hours from Houston, and three hours from Dallas.

 The easiest way to look for flight is a travel aggregator like Kayak or Hipmunk unless you specifically know what airline you want to travel on.
 There’s also train service from Dallas and San Antonio via Amtrak.
 (The train line will also take you from places further than Dallas, but chances are you’ll prefer flying from there rather than taking the long train ride.)
 You can grab a bus with companies like Greyhound or Megabus from the other major cities in Texas.